Romance Novels – The Ultimate Guide To Reading “Happily Ever After”

 Rosemary Rogers

 Described as a dreamy child, Rosemary wrote her first novel at age 8.
 But by the age of 17, she became rebellious, and despite her upbringing and the wishes of her parents, she left to attend university and finally took a job as a reporter.
-One bad husband, an unhappy marriage, and two daughters later, she moved to London where she met her second husband Leroy Rogers.
+One bad husband, an unhappy marriage, and two daughters later, she moved to London, where she met her second husband,d Leroy Rogers.
 Sadly, that marriage broke up as well, but only after a move to California and the arrival of two sons.

 At age 37, the girl who grew up in luxury was left to support 4 children on a typist’s salary.
 She needed to find a source of income.
 So Rosemary worked to perfect a manuscript that she had written as a child, rewriting it no less than 24 times.
 She finally decided she was satisfied with it and sent it to Avon Books.
 That manuscript became the bestselling novel Sweet Savage Love, one of the most popular historical romance novels of all time.

-And just like that Rosemary Rogers became one of the “Avon Queens of Historical Romance.”
+And just like that, Rosemary Rogers became one of the “Avon Queens of Historical Romance.”

 She did marry a third time, but unfortunately, the third time wasn’t the charm.
 Later, Rosemary was cited as saying although “I’d like to live with a man,” she admits, “but I find men in real life don’t come up to my fantasies.
 I want culture, spirit, and sex all rolled up together.”